Ernestanior/google-login-guide/README.md

  link for plugin: <a>https://github.com/react-native-google-signin/google-signin</a>

-create new firebase project
+## Create new firebase project
 Here, we will need to set up the Firebase project name and app identifier, so let's first create the React Native app.

-Creating the React Native Project
+## Creating the React Native Project
 First, we need to create a React Native project by using the following command:

 react-native init instamobile-google-login-demo